biglovisa/crux/README.md

 For more information about how Redux works, check out this [cartoon guide](https://code-cartoons.com/a-cartoon-intro-to-redux-3afb775501a6#.n2qtjwsvh).

-Another important thing about using Redux with React is the notion of presentational vs container components.
+Another important thing about using Redux with React is the separation of presentational and container components.
 You might have heard of "smart" and "dumb" components, and this is very similar.
 In an effort to separate concerns and isolate dependencies on state, we write as many presentational, dumb, components as possible.
 Dumb components receive data from their parents (in the form of props) and render differently based on that data.

 Container components are aware of Redux and are connected to the Redux store.
 Most of the logic should end up here.
 In these container components, we can calculate based on state what data and callbacks we need to pass down to the dumb components.